-- Wave as you sing the "Goodbye, goodbye" parts. - Hold your hand above your eyes (as you would when you are looking into the distance and keeping the sun out of your eyes) and look at another student as you sing "See you again".

-It's time to go, It's time to go, It's time to go, See you next time.
+- Wave as you sing the "Goodbye, goodbye" parts. - Hold your hand above your eyes (as you would when you are looking into the distance and keeping the sun out of your eyes) and look at another student as you sing "See you again". - Tap watch (or imaginary watch) and then point to the door as you sing "It's time to go". - Point towards another student as you sing "See you next time".